 Martone explains that the core muscles form a rectangular column that provides the stability our body needs to support movement of the head and limbs.

 “Your core allows for functional movements.
-You can work a distal muscle group all you want and it will get stronger, but that will not translate into better or stronger function without the support of your core,” says Martone, who, when referencing distal muscle groups is referring to those in your extremities away from your trunk, such as your calves or quads.
-In other words, you need to have a strong core to see appreciable improvements in exercise performance or daily function, even if you strengthen other parts of your body.
+You can work a distal muscle group [like your calves or quads] all you want and it will get stronger, but that will not translate into better or stronger function without the support of your core,” says Martone.
+In other words, you need to have a strong core to see improvements in exercise performance or daily function, even if you strengthen other parts of your body.

 “Picture someone performing seated bicep curls with their elbow supported.
 If that is all they do, that muscle will be able to lift more in that same position, but without the core, that person will not be able to use that strength in any meaningful way,” she says.